zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

 .. note::

-   We dont need to mark the translation strings of entities/relations used by a particular application's schema as they are generated automatically.
+   We dont need to mark the translation strings of entities/relations used by a particular instance's schema as they are generated automatically.

 Handle the translation catalog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the internationalization is done in your application's code, you need
+Once the internationalization is done in your code, you need to populate and
-to populate and update the translation catalog.
-Cubicweb provides the
+update the translation catalog.
+Cubicweb provides the following commands for this
-following commands for this purpose:
+purpose:

 * `i18ncubicweb` updates Cubicweb framework's translation